Pouya-L/cpp-module-00/README.md

 # C++ - Module 00

 ## Project Overview
+C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
+The goal of these modules is to introduce us to Object-Oriented Programming.
 `C++ - Module 00` containts  the exercises of Module 00 from C++ modules.
 Some of the concepts we hae to learn here are as follows: Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff

 ## Getting Started